Skip to main content

 Quit methods - how to quit?

 There are many ways to quit, from cold turkey to cutting down.
 One thing’s for sure, there’s lots of support in Community, so you don’t have to do it alone!
-Aboriginal Quitline (AQL) is a great starting point.
+Aboriginal and Torres Strait Islander Quitline (AQL) is a great starting point.
 AQL counsellors work with you to empower and support you in the way you want to quit.
 We also offer what’s known as the Circle of Care.
 The Circle of Care means we can work together with your doctor or your local Aboriginal Health worker or TIS worker to ensure the best possible outcome for you throughout your quit journey.
 It’s the best way to quit.

 1. Yarn with an AQL counsellor